CWBudde/PascalPrimer/README.md

 PascalPrimer is a programming environment application designed for fast learning of the Pascal programming language.
 It allows you to write code and immediately see the result and impact of any changes interactively.

-PascalPrimer uses the Pascal dialect DWScript as programming language with a thin interface for text and graphical output (turtle graphic).
+To improve the learning experience, the simplified Pascal dialect of DWScript is used.

 About DWScript